 Anchoring and Mooring Pilot Program

 The Anchoring and Mooring Pilot Program began in 2009 when the Legislature directed the Florida Fish and Wildlife Conservation Commission (FWC) to select five participating local governments and to use those local governments to test a variety of boat anchoring ordinances.
-The five-year program sunsets July 1, 2014, unless re-enacted by the Legislature.
+The program was extended by the Legislature and sunsets July 1, 2017.
 The Division of Law Enforcement, Boating and Waterways Section of the FWC has managed this program.

 Required to be submitted by January 1, 2014, to the Governor, the President of the Senate, and the Speaker of the House of Representatives, this report describes a history and overview of the program, details of the individual local ordinances, results of data collection and a public perception survey, and FWC's findings and recommendations to the Legislature, as required by s.
 327.4105, F.S.